ispeters/async_scope/asyncscope.md

 The current proposal does not accept senders that can complete with error given to `spawn()`.
 This will prevent accidental error scenarios that will terminate the application.
-The user must deal with all possible errors before passing the sender to `span()`. i.e., error handling must be explicit.
+The user must deal with all possible errors before passing the sender to `spawn()`. i.e., error handling must be explicit.

 Another alternative considered was to call `std::terminate()` when the sender completes with error.